mundalo/42-santoriini/README.md

 or you can also just jump into the game, we have a guide which tell you what to do step by step!:)

+To play the game just follow this link >> https://mundal1994.github.io/santoriini/

 ## Usage

 After you cloned the repository: